thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 Avoiding objective value duplicates&nbsp;[@S2012NIEA; @FHN2007RAOSDM].
 In the rest of this section, we will call this method *clearing*, as it can be viewed as the strictest possible variant of the clearing&nbsp;[@P1996ACPAANMFGA; @P1997AEHCTFS] applied in the objective space.

-Put simply, we will ensure that all individuals that "survive" selection have different objective values.
+Put simply, we will ensure that all records that "survive" selection have different objective values.
 If two good solutions have the same objective value, we will discard one of them.
 This way, we will ensure that our population remains diverse.
 No single candidate solution can take over the population.